Potholes-ai/.github/profile/README.md

 ## Hi there 👋

-### _SafeRoad_ is a system that allows localisation and visualization of potholes to monitor the quality of roads (we have too many in my beloved country 🇲🇦).
+### _SafeRoad_ is a system that allows localisation and visualization of potholes to monitor the quality of roads.

 ![Web Application](./assets/amsa6-pothole-detection.jpg)